-(See slide #8 in "Slide Show" mode to see the electricity flow in the animated and anatomically correct Enigma wiring diagram!)
+(See slide #7 in "Slide Show" mode to see the electricity flow in the animated and anatomically correct Enigma

-Germans the utmost confidence in the secrecy of their messages during World War II.
-While this confidence was justified, it later became their
+confidence in the secrecy of their messages during World War II.
+While this confidence was logical and justified, it

-the war and ushered in the age of computers.
-The success of cracking the Enigma was kept secret for 29 years after the end of WW2, despite tens of
+which significantly shortened the war and ushered in the age of computers.
+The success of cracking the Enigma was kept

 The search for the world's oldest surviving cipher devices has never been systematically pursued.
 Part of the reason is the secret nature of these

 devices means that few have survived and some of the surviving examples may be stored in museums or other collections and not recognized as cipher